Efficient building and systems technology

 Project duration: 01.03.2007 - 31.12.2010

-The aim of the project is to develop a concept to use the heat of the air contained in the sewer for heating purposes via a heat pump.
+The aim of the project is to develop a concept for utilising the heat of the air contained in the sewer for heating purposes via a heat pump.
 The enthalpy contained in the air is to be transferred to the brine circuit via a heat exchanger.
-After analysing the thermal supply of the sewer air and measuring the energy content, an odour filter and gas analysis will be carried out.
-Here, the explosion risk of the duct exhaust air as well as its germ load is investigated.
+After analysing the thermal supply of the sewer air and measuring the energy content, an odour filter and gas analysis is carried out.
+This involves analysing the explosion risk of the duct exhaust air and its bacterial load.

-Subsequently, a filter is designed under odour-technical aspects.
-Finally, a pilot system will be installed in a detached house and measured and optimised over a period of one and a half years
+A filter is then designed with odour aspects in mind.
+Finally, a pilot system will be installed in a detached house and measured and optimised over one and a half years

 Project funding: Federal Ministry of Education and Research, FHProfUnt programme